Testing the identification of causal effects in observational data: Testing Identification

-To this end, the sample is randomly split into two non-overlapping subsamples.
-In the first subsample, one applies the previously discussed DML procedure to estimate the efficient score function, henceforth denoted by $\hat{\phi}(D,X)$, for all observations.
-Still in the first subsample, $\hat{\phi}(D,X)$ is predicted as a function of the predictors $(D,X)$ using ML, for instance based on a so-called decision tree, as discussed in \citet{MorganSonquist1963} and \citet{Breimanetal1984}.
-A decision tree consists of splitting the covariate space into several subsets, also known as leaves, such that predictive power w.r.t.\ $\hat{\phi}(D,X)$, and thus heterogeneity in the conditional association between $Z$ and $Y$ across subsets, is maximized.
-In the second subsample, one first estimates $\hat{\phi}(D,X)$ based on DML and then conducts the hypotheses tests conditional on the (functions of) covariates that have been found to importantly predict the score in the first subsample.
-In the case of the regression tree, this implies running the hypothesis tests in the second subsample separately within all leaves (or subsets of the covariate space) resulting from the tree in the first subsample.
+However, if the ML-based detection of important predictors of $\Delta(d,x)$ and hypothesis testing e.g.\ of \eqref{nullhyp1} based on those predictors proceeds in the very same data, this may entail overfitting bias.
+This can entail spurious rejections of the null hypothesis due to a correlation of the estimation steps of predictor selection and testing, in analogy to the discussion in \citet{AtheyImbens2016}.
+For this reason, we apply a sample splitting approach which avoids such correlations, see e.g.\ \citet{leeetal2020}, by randomly partitioning our sample into two non-overlapping subsamples.
+In the first subsample, we apply the previously discussed DML procedure to estimate the efficient score function, henceforth denoted by $\hat{\phi}(D,X)$.
+Still in the first subsample, $\hat{\phi}(D,X)$ is predicted as a function of the predictors $(D,X)$ using ML, for instance based on a so-called decision tree, see \citet{MorganSonquist1963} and \citet{Breimanetal1984}.
+A decision tree consists of recursively splitting the covariate space into subsets (or leaves), such that predictive power w.r.t.\ $\hat{\phi}(D,X)$ is maximized.
+In the second subsample, we first estimate $\hat{\phi}(D,X)$ based on DML and then conduct the hypotheses tests conditional on the covariates that have been found to importantly predict the score in the first subsample.

 More formally, let $n$ denote the total sample size (i.e.\ the sum of observations in the first and second subsample) and $i$ be the index of observations in the sample, i.e.\ $i\in \{1,...,n\}$.
-Furthermore, denote by $L_m$ a specific leaf and by $M$ the total number of leaves defined by the regression tree in the first subsample, such that $m\in \{1,...,M\}$.
-Finally, let $S$ be a dummy variable for belonging to the second (rather than the first) subsample and $I\{A\}$ be the indicator function, which is one if event $A$ holds and zero otherwise.
-This permits defining the leaf-specific average of the estimated score functions in the second subsample, denoted by $\hat{\Delta}(L_m,S=1)$:

-We note that this average is an estimate of the average of $\Delta(D,X)$ within the respective leaf $L_m$, denoted by $\Delta(L_m)=E[\Delta(D,X)|D,X \in L_m]$.
-Therefore, hypothesis testing amounts to verifying whether the averages \eqref{scoreav} in the various leaves are statistically significantly different to zero.
-Formally, the leaf-specific null hypothesis as defined as follows:
+Furthermore, denote by $L_m$ a specific leaf or subset and by $M$ the total number of leaves defined by the regression tree (or any other machine learning algorithm) in the first subsample, such that $m\in \{1,...,M\}$.
+The average of $\Delta(D,X)$ within the respective leaf $L_m$ is denoted by $\Delta(L_m)=E[\Delta(D,X)|D,X \in L_m].$ Hypothesis testing amounts to verifying whether the averages in the various leaves are statistically significantly different from zero.
+A leaf-specific null hypotheses is defined as follows: